metacommunities/metacommunities/publications/sss_dec2015/sss.md

 ## Acknowledgments

-The research reported on here was funded by XXX -- removed for anonymity --.
+The research reported on here was funded by ES/K007912/1 'Metacommunities of practice in the code-sharing commons' XXX -- removed for anonymity --.
 Other researchers on this project were x,x,x,x.

 ## References